Hotel Café: History

-The Hotel continues to host live music seven nights a week, from touring national acts to up-and-coming locals.
-Past notable performances have included: Adele, Brandy Norwood, The Lumineers, Chris Martin of Coldplay, Mac Miller, Billie Eilish, Dave Chappelle, Haim, Bruno Mars, Lord Huron, Hozier, John Mayer, Mumford and Sons, Ray Lamontagne, Damien Rice, Katy Perry, Sara Bareilles, Ingrid Michaelson, Gary Clark Jr., Fitz and the Tantrums, Ed Sheeran, Pete Townshend, Laura Marling, Imogen Heap, Billy Corgan, Lucinda Williams, Leonard Cohen, Weezer, Alanis Morissette, Tenacious D, Bruno Mars, Sia and many others.
+In November 2025, the venue announced its closure at this location in early 2026 with the intention of reopening at a new undetermined location the following year.

-Significant activity
+Significant activities

 Since 2004, the club has curated an annual group musical tour.
-Past featured artists have included Sara Bareilles, Meiko, Rachael Yamagata, Brooke Fraser, and many others.
+Past featured artists have included Gary Jules, Jim Bianco, Sara Bareilles, Meiko, Rachael Yamagata, Brooke Fraser, and many others.
 Most stops are in the United States, but past tours have also included performances in Norway and Switzerland.

-In October 2008, The Hotel Cafe concluded talks with iTunes that paved the way for official Live from The Hotel Café downloads that debuted the following month.
-Also in October of the same year, an album of four Hotel Café regulars was featured and offered for sale at over 2,100 Starbucks locations.
-The club's eponymous record label has seen success with The Hotel Café Presents...Winter Songs and Live at the Hotel Café, Volume 1.
-Other artists, including Matt Hires, have recorded live albums at the club under other record labels.
-John Mayer has also played surprise shows at the cafe and has tried out new songs from his past two albums before their release.

 The Hotel Café's website, like the venue itself, has served as a source for new artists to be tapped by music enthusiasts and industry professionals alike.
 Grey's Anatomy music supervisor Alexandra Patsavas has used both the website and club itself as sources for discovering artists and songs she uses on the show.
 Meiko, an artist who hit the No. 1 folk spot on iTunes in August 2008, was discovered by Patsavas via The Hotel Café, as was the English singer-songwriter Adele.
 Another artist favored by Patsavas for use on Grey's Anatomy, Greg Laswell, has praised the club for its "rare" environment and has become one of its regulars.